yasirshah-analyst/Customers-Data-Analytics/Readme.md

 The cleaned dataset is structured, validated, and ready for further analysis, reporting, or visualization.

+### Note
-### Note: The four customers with no purchases were flagged as missing in cleaned data set due to N/A, NULL and #VALUE Total Spent entries in the raw dataset.
+The four customers with no purchases were flagged as missing in cleaned data set due to N/A, NULL and #VALUE Total Spent entries in the raw dataset.

 **Clean Data from row 1 to 43**
 Screenshot: